-This letter will spell out rights and responsibilities and it will constitute the green light for the administrations involved to proceed with the drafting of the Twinning Contract.
+The notification letter sent to the selected MS spells out rights and responsibilities and represents the green light for the administrations involved to proceed with the drafting of the Twinning Contract.
 The Commission will publish a summary of all final selections of each BC, once the selection process is completed.

-Decentralised management without ex-ante control by the European Commission (EDIS)
+Decentralised management without ex-ante control:

-The AO in charge of Twinning will communicate the final choices of the Beneficiary administration to the MS partners individually, with a copy to the MS NCP and DG Enlargement.
-This letter will spell out rights and responsibilities and it will constitute the green light for the administrative partners to proceed with the drafting of the Twinning Contract.
-The Commission will publish a summary of all final selections of each BC in tabular form, once the selection process is completed.
+The AO in charge of Twinning communicates the final choices of the Beneficiary administration to the MS partners individually, with copy to the MS NCP and the Commission headquarters.
+This letter spells out rights and responsibilities and it represents the green light for the administrative partners to proceed with the drafting of the Twinning Contract.
+The Commission will publish a summary of all final selections of each BC, once the selection process is completed.